-Just a few years later, in 1921, a black elevator operator named Dick Rowland was arrested in Tulsa, Oklahoma, after a misunderstanding led to rumors that he had attacked a white woman.
+Just a few years later, in 1921, a Black elevator operator named Dick Rowland was arrested in Tulsa, Oklahoma, after a misunderstanding led to rumors that he had attacked a white woman.
 Though charges against Mr. Rowland were soon dropped and he was released, a white mob quickly gathered to lynch him.
-When the black community banded together to help the young man leave town, the mob indiscriminately attacked the prosperous local black residential and business district known as Greenwood.
-Over the next two days, the mob killed at least thirty-six black people, displaced many more, and destroyed the once vibrant community.
+When the Black hanging her and her son from a bridge over the community banded together to help the young Canadian River. man leave town, the mob indiscriminately attacked the prosperous local Black residential and business district known as Greenwood.
+Over the next two days, the mob killed at least thirty-six Black people, displaced many more, and destroyed the once vibrant community.
 No member of the mob was ever convicted.
-188

 Racial terror lynchings outside the South were often brutal and brazen public spectacles.
-In April 1906, two black men named Horace Duncan and Fred Coker were accused of rape in Springfield, Missouri.
+In April 1906, two Black men named Horace Duncan and Fred Coker were accused of rape in Springfield, Missouri.
 Though both men had alibis confirmed by their employer, a mob refused to wait for a trial.
 Instead, the mob seized both men from jail, hanged them from Gottfried Tower near the town square, and burned and shot their corpses while a crowd of 5000 white men, women, and children watched.
 Newspapers later reported that both men were innocent of the rape allegation.

-Even in states with sparse black populations, violent attacks terrorized small and vulnerable black communities.
-In Duluth, Minnesota, a mob of 5000 white people lynched three black men in 1920.
+Even in states with sparse Black populations, violent attacks terrorized small and vulnerable Black communities.
+In Duluth.
+Minnesota, a mob of 5000 white people lynched three Black men in 1920.

-In Okemah, Oklahoma, a black woman named Laura Nelson and her teenaged son, L.W., were kidnapped from jail before they could stand trial on murder charges in May 1911.
-Members of the mob reportedly raped Ms. Nelson before hanging her and her son from a bridge over the Canadian River.191
+In Okemah, Oklahoma, a Black woman named Laura Nelson and her teenaged son, L.W., were kidnapped from jail before they could stand trial on murder charges in May 1911.
+Members of the mob reportedly raped Ms. Nelson before

-On August 7, 1930, a large white mob used tear gas, crowbars, and hammers to break into the Grant County Jail in Marion, Indiana, to seize and lynch three young black men who had been accused of murder and assault.
+On August 7, 1930, a large white mob used tear gas, crowbars, and hammers to break into the Grant County Jail in Marion, Indiana, to seize and lynch three young Black men who had been accused of murder and assault.
 Thomas Shipp and Abram Smith, both 19 years old, were severely beaten and hanged, while the third young man, 16-year-old James Cameron, was badly beaten but not killed.
 Photographs of the brutal lynching were shared widely, featuring clear images of the crowd posing beneath the hanging corpses, but no one was ever prosecuted or convicted.
-192 The haunting images inspired writer Abel Meeropol to compose the poem that later became the song Strange Fruit.193 black communities.
-On June 15, 1920, in Duluth, Minnesota, a mob of 5000 people lynched three black men named Isaac McGhee, Elmer Jackson, and Nathan Green.
-After seizing the men from jail, where they were being held on charges of assault, the mob ignored the pleas of a local white clergyman to spare the young men, and hanged them from a light pole.
-194
+The haunting images inspired writer Abel Meeropol to compose the poem that later became the song Strange Fruit.

-Even in states with sparse black populations and very few documented racial terror lynchings, violent attacks terrorized small and vulnerable
+Even in states with sparse Black populations and very few documented racial terror lynchings, violent attacks terrorized small and vulnerable